Records offer details on Pitt COVID-19 deaths

 The outbreak at East Carolina Rehab was reported by health officials on June 9.
 Subsequent updates to the congregate living report indicated a total of 18 staff members and 42 residents tested positive for the virus.
 Multiple calls to the facility’s manager to discuss the outbreak have not been returned.

 The state reported deaths related to the virus occurred April 5 and 19, June 12, 14, 19, 21, 26, two on June 30 and one on July 12.
-The paper located death certificates that listed COVID as a factor for each date except June 19 and July 12.
-It located another certificate for June 22 that listed the virus as a factor.
+The paper located death certificates that listed COVID as a factor for each.
+It also located another certificate for June 22 that listed the virus as a factor, however the state had not reported a virus death on June 22.

-Records indicate that each of the nine suffered from additional illnesses.
-The family of the East Carolina Rehab resident who died June 22 tested positive for COVID-19 said the virus did not contribute to her death even though it was listed on the death certificate.
+Records indicate that each of the 10 suffered from additional illnesses in addition to COVID-19.
+In addition to Hyler, the paper was able to identify two more of the six deaths connected to the nursing home.

-The 70-year-old white woman had been tested because she was a resident at facility, her family said.
-She tested positive but was asymptomatic, her family said.
-She was a teacher, according to her death certificate.
-Dementia and COVID-19 were listed as the cause of death.

-His death certificate listed arystole and respiratory arrest as causes of death; COVID-19 pneumonia and pneumothorax were listed as conditions contributing to his death.
-Attempts to reach his family were not successful.
+- A 75-year-old black man who was a resident died on June 19 at Vidant Medical Center.
+His death certificate listed respiratory failure and coronavirus as causes of death.
+He was a laborer, according to his death certificate.
+Attempts to locate family members and an obituary were not successful.

-The newspaper was able to identify Hyler and the two others as East Carolina Rehab residents because death certificates listed the facility as their place of residence or death.
-The facility was not listed on the other six death certificates reviewed by the newspaper.
+The newspaper was able to identify Hyler and the others as East Carolina Rehab residents because death certificates listed the facility as their place of residence or death.
+The facility was not listed on other death certificates that correspond with COVID-19 dates of death.

 The first person to die in Pitt County after testing positive for the virus was a 74-year-old white woman on April 5.
 Her death certificate listed a gastrointestinal bleed, anemia and metastatic breast cancer as significant conditions contributing to her death in addition to COVID-19.
 He obituary said she was a registered nurse and enjoyed gardening.
 Attempts to reach her family were not successful.